 A rarity from 1980 is a cover of the Brenda Holloway song, Every Little Bit Hurts.
 It was recorded as Jones liked the song, in two takes.
 For such a incongruous song for The Clash to record, it is done surprisingly well, with Jones on vocals over a nice soulful backing.
 Heaven knows what people would have thought if this had been released as a single!
 Norman Watt-Roy of The Blockheads plays a sumptuous bass on it.
 Neither Joe Strummer or Paul Simonon were involved in its recording.

 Released in 1982, this was the last proper Clash album, and, to be honest, the one to which I return to least frequently.
 It was the one that people who knew little about the group's first album had, attracted by the big hit single that it contained.
 Unlike many, I have never liked the Stonesy and incredibly popular Should I Stay Or Should I Go, and also, as the old “side two” progresses, the songs get increasingly lazy and unappealing, particularly Inoculated City and the rambling, jazzy Death Is A Star.
+These latter two tracks tried, but failed, to summon up a post-apocalyptic Diamond Dogs-style urban nightmare.
+I know where they were trying to go, but they never got there, for me.
+They remind me of the final batch of lazy compositions from Sandinista!.

 The half-formed, experimental Sean Flynn could fall into that category, but it has a sort of atmospheric appeal to it.
 The same is true of Ghetto Defendant, which is very beguiling, with its spoken lyric part about Jean Arthur Rimbaud and the Paris commune.
 This is quite a typical track for this album - apparently full of meaning, portent and importance - full of lyrics about nineteenth century Paris and so on.
 Maybe just full of pretentious guff, though.
 The same applies to the Vietnam mystery and romanticism of Sean Flynn.
 Joe Strummer was always fascinated by Vietnam and this is reflected in the "Vietnam chic" of the tropical front cover.